sagemath/sage-archive-2023-02-01/src/doc/en/reference/function_fields/index.rst

 Algebraic Function Fields
 =========================

-Sage provides basic computations with elements, ideals, and orders of general function fields over arbitrary constant fields.
-Advanced computations, like computing the genus of the field or a basis of the Riemann-Roch space of a divisor, are available for global function fields.
+Sage allows basic computations with elements and ideals in orders of algebraic function fields over arbitrary constant fields.
+Advanced computations, like computing the genus or a basis of the Riemann-Roch space of a divisor, are available for global function fields.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    sage/rings/function_field/function_field
    sage/rings/function_field/element